Attribute Metadata

 but also the most complex scenarios by extending an Attribute

-definition using what SmartShape calls AttributeMetadata
+definition using what SmartShape calls AttributeMetadata.

-can be used to customize and extend the definition of
+An AttributeMetadata can be used to customize and extend the definition of

-can be used to define
+one or more specific Attributes.
+AttributeMetadata can be used to define

-the lifecycle and additional properties of an Attribute
+the lifecycle and additional properties of an Attribute:

 - how/when the

-can be edited - the read/write permissions of the
+Attributecan be edited - the read/write permissions of the

-- the localization of the
+Attribute - the localization of the

-'s key and value(s)
+Attribute's key and value(s)

 and more.

-Matching Attributes
+Matching Attributes by key¶

-The simplest scenario to match an AttributeMetadata
+The simplest scenario to match an AttributeMetadata to a specific attribute

-is to match the corresponding Attribute
+is to match the corresponding Attribute's "key" (aka the attribute's "name").

-For example, a new AttributeMetadata
+For example, a new AttributeMetadata targeting attributes with the

 Note: the examples above are for demonstration purposes only.
 Creating an

-without additional customization has no effect.
+AttributeMetadata without additional customization has no effect.

-Restricting an Attribute
+Restricting an Attribute read permissions¶

-can be read by all users.
+By default, all Attributes can be read by all users.

 One might want to restrict the possibility to read one or more specific

-.
-To do this, simply set the readPermissions
+Attributes.
+To do this, simply set the readPermissions field to an array

 of permission names given as strings.